budavariam/budavariam.github.io/content/posts/2021-01-11-repl-version-management.md

 - Install and use the latest version `nvm install latest`
 - Clean up cache: `nvm cache clear`
 - Uninstall a specific version: `nvm uninstall <version>`

+- my favourite feature is that I can automatically load the selected version if an rc file is present:
+  `node --version > .nvmrc`

 ## Python